 How I radically decluttered

 The first time I radically decluttered my life was when I was 19 years old and living in England.
 I had just ended a relationship with my boyfriend and decided to move from one end of the country to the other.
 I didn’t own a car at that time so I packed a change of clothes and left everything else with him to use or dispose of as he wished.
-He was fine with this arrangement, and many years later he turned up at one of my clutter clearing talks in London and told me he liked my stuff so much, he still had some of the items.
+He was fine with this arrangement, and many years later he turned up at one of my clutter clearing talks in London and told me he liked my stuff so much that he still had some of the items.

 In both cases, the decluttering was accomplished within a week of deciding to do it, and I’ve never looked back.
 By the time I left for Bali, I no longer owned a single possession from my childhood, teenage years, twenties or thirties, and was as free as a bird.